top of page

 DAVID CARROLL

-As TAIMID Ireland’s founder, I bring 30 years of expertise in construction, manufacturing, international trade, and finance.
-My vision is for Ireland’s government to embrace a private-sector mindset—leveraging industry knowledge, cost efficiency, and a steadfast commitment to national interests.
-Inspired by www.taimid.com, TAIMID ensures every citizen’s voice shapes governance, fostering policies that reflect public will.
-Connect with me on https://x.com/DAVIDcarrollLH
+As TAIMID Ireland’s President, I bring 30 years of expertise in construction, manufacturing, international trade, and finance.
+My vision is for Ireland is to embrace a private-sector mindset—leveraging industry knowledge, cost efficiency, and a steadfast commitment to national interests.
+I ensure every citizen’s voice shapes governance, fostering policies that reflect public needs.
+Connect with me on Twitter/X link below

-for open, uncensored dialogue.
-Pre-vote with TAIMID to ensure representatives truly align with your values.
+Pre-vote with me for the next round off elections to ensure your representative truly aligns with your values.
 I’m dedicated to managing Ireland with proven business acumen, prioritizing low costs, transparency, and sovereignty.
-My leadership promises accountable governance where citizens, not bureaucracy, drive decisions.
-This initiative envisions a prosperous, people-led future for Ireland, grounded in integrity and public trust.
+My leadership promises accountable governance where citizens, not bureaucracy, make decisions.
+Grounded in integrity and public trust.
 Join me to build a nation where efficient, transparent management empowers every Irish citizen to shape a thriving, independent Ireland

 MARK